spramij/cs2005/README.md

 ### Friends
-Unique db file with all usernames, able to add individually
+- Unique db file with all usernames
+- The user can select a user from its usernamen and add it to his friends list

-## Platforms:
+## IDE of choice:
-Eclipse
-IntelliJ Idea
+Eclipse (as per the instructions from the professor) JetBrains IntelliJ Idea

+## Use-case description

+#### Functionality one
+This functionality allows us to do x thing

+#### Functionality two
+This one allows us to do y thing